edilsonjustiniano/kalah/README.md

 ## Documentation

-Besides this documentation, the RESTfull API is also documented by SWAGGER, to check out the SWAGGER documentation, run the application and access the following link: [localhost:8080/swagger-ui.html](localhost:8080/swagger-ui.html)
+Besides this documentation, the RESTfull API is also documented by SWAGGER, to check out the SWAGGER documentation, run the application and access the following link: [API documentation](http://localhost:8080/swagger-ui.html)

 ## Future improvements